Slouths/Slouths/README.md

 <div align="center">

 -------
-Im currently a student at the Florida International University persuing a bachelors in computer science.
+Im currently a student at the Florida International University pursuing a bachelors in computer science.
 I started off with a degree in marketing and then realized thats not what i wanted to do and found my passion again with computers which sparked my interest in the career path.
 Connect with me on linkedIn with the button above!</div>

 <br/>